Murf-y/Discord_Bot/README.md

 - .NET Core 3.0 SDK.
 - and preferably visual studio.
 #### Make sure to add a config.json file in `bin/Release/netcoreapp3.0/` after u build the solution.
-the config.json file will contain the token and the prefix example:
+the config.json file will contain the token and the prefix, example:
 ```
    {
       "token" : "the token here",